 This policy is designed to:

-• Ensure employees raise concerns without fear of retribution, and
+- Ensure Whistleblower raise concerns without fear of retribution, and

 This policy covers not only possible improprieties in matters of financial reporting, but also include the following:

-• Harassment or victimisation of any employee raising a genuine concern will not be tolerated.
+- Harassment or victimisation of any Whistleblower raising a genuine concern will not be tolerated.

-• The identity of the employee making the disclosure will be kept confidential unless he/she agrees otherwise, or the circumstances demand otherwise.
+- The identity of the Whistleblower making the disclosure will be kept confidential unless he/she agrees otherwise, or the circumstances demand otherwise.

-• Will ensure that the employee concern is aware of who is handling the matter.
+- Will ensure that the Whistleblower concerned is aware of who is handling the matter.

-• Will ensure that no one will be at risk of suffering any retribution as a result of raising a concern, even if the employee is mistaken.
+- Will ensure that no one will be at risk of suffering any retribution as a result of raising a concern, even if the Whistleblower is mistaken.
 However, this assurance will not be extended to someone who maliciously raises a matter that is known to be untrue.

-This policy is designed to offer protection to those employees of the Company who disclose such concerns provided the disclosure is made:
+This policy is designed to offer protection to those Whistleblowers who disclose such concerns provided the disclosure is made:

 The Company will treat all such disclosures in a confidential manner.
 The identity of the individual making the allegation may be kept confidential so long as it does not hinder or frustrate any investigation.
 However, the investigation process may reveal the source of the information and the individual making the disclosure may need to provide a statement as part of the process or evidence required.

-In the event we are faced with a circumstance where the identity is to be revealed, the Company will endeavour to discuss this with the whistleblower first.
+In the event the Company is faced with a circumstance where the identity is to be revealed, the Company will endeavour to discuss this with the Whistleblower first.

 iii.
 Anonymous Allegations